Zafrulla Khan

-Family, early life and education
+Early life and education

-Family

-Chaudhry Zafarullah Khan was born on 6 February 1893 in Sialkot in Sialkot District.
-His family were Zamindars of Sahi Jat extraction based around Daska and were of the headman of their village the other being a Sahi Sikh Sardar.
+Chaudhry Zafrullah Khan was born on 6 February 1893 in Sialkot, Punjab into a Jat Punjabi family.
+His paternal family were Zamindars of Sahi Jat extraction based around Daska and were of the headman of their village the other being a Sahi Sikh Sardar.
 Khan's family had suffered a decline during the Sikh era due to government favoritism towards Sikhs and the early death of his Great Grandfather which resulted in his grandfather, Chaudhry Sikandar Khan to become the village headman in his adolescence.
 However, over time, Chaudhry Sikander Khan regained much of the family's status and became a widely respected around Daska.
 Sikandar Khan's son and Zafarullah Khan's father, Chaudhry Nasrullah Khan became part of the first wave of Landed Gentry of Sialkot to receive a western education and became one of the most prominent lawyers of Sialkot district.
-Both of his parents were deeply religious members of the Ahmadiyya Muslim movement.Khan's mother, Hussain Bibi, belonged to a well to do Zamindar family hailing from the Bajwa tribe of Jats.
+Both of his parents were deeply religious members of the Ahmadiyya Muslim movement.
+Khan's mother, Hussain Bibi, belonged to a well to do Zamindar family hailing from the Bajwa clan of Jats.
 She was his father's maternal first cousin.
 Hussain Bibi and Zafarullah Khan were incredibly close and Khan called her the most powerful influence in his life.

-Education

 He studied at Government College, Lahore and received his L.L.B. from King's College London in 1914.
 He was called to the bar at Lincoln's Inn, London.
 He practised law in Sialkot and Lahore, became a member of the Punjab Legislative Council in 1926.